Subcontractor Agreement Template

 Stop losing money on Caterer projects.

+Send your first 3 subcontractor agreements for free.
 Without a rock-solid subcontractor agreement, you are one business card hand-off away from losing your best venue relationship to a 'helper.'
 If a guest gets food poisoning, you shouldn't be the only one standing in court while your subcontractor disappears into the night.

 1. Project Scope & Deliverables